 Donate your honeymoon miles: If you plan on flying somewhere for your honeymoon, you can donate your miles to support a round-trip flight for an injured or ill service member and their families as they undergo treatment.

-What ideas do you have for planning a wedding that gives back that we might have missed?
+What ideas do you have for planning a sustainable wedding that gives back that we might have missed?
 Let us know in the comments below.